Speed River

 The Speed River is a river that flows through Wellington County and the Region of Waterloo in southwestern Ontario, Canada.
 It flows south from its source near Orton, through Guelph, where it is joined by the Eramosa River, then through the towns of Hespeler and Preston, finally uniting with the Grand River in north-west Cambridge.

 Guelph Lake

 North of Guelph, Guelph Lake was formed as a result of the river being dammed.
 The dam is one of several features on the river used to prevent flooding in spring.
 Excess runoff is collected in the 1700 acre Guelph Lake Reservoir which is drained in the previous autumn, and in summer the water is released slowly to regulate the flow of the river.
+Guelph Lake Conservation Area is on the shore of Guelph Lake.
+It is owned and managed by the Grand River Conservation Authority.